Joachim Peiper: Personal life

+Final years

 In 1972, Joachim and Sigurd Peiper moved to Traves, Haute-Saône, in eastern France, where he owned a house.
-Under the pseudonym “Rainer Buschmann”, Peiper worked as a self-employed English-to-German translator for the German publisher Stuttgarter MotorBuch Verlag, translating books of military history.
-Despite his biography and working pseudonymously, they lived under his true, German name, “Joachim Peiper”, and soon attracted the notice of anti-fascists.
+Under the pseudonym "Rainer Buschmann", Peiper worked as a self-employed English-to-German translator for the German publisher Stuttgarter MotorBuch Verlag, translating books of military history.
+Despite his biography and working pseudonymously, they lived under his true, German name, "Joachim Peiper", and soon attracted the notice of anti-fascists.

-In 1974, a member of the French Resistance recognised Peiper and reported his presence in metropolitan France to the French Communist Party.
+In 1974, a former member of the French Resistance recognised Peiper and reported his presence in metropolitan France to the French Communist Party.
 In 1976, the historian of the French Communist Party searched the Gestapo files for the personnel file of SS-Oberststurmbannführer Joachim Peiper to determine his whereabouts.
 On 21 June 1976, anti-Nazi political activists distributed informational flyers to the Traves community informing them that Peiper was a Nazi war criminal residing among them.
 On 22 June 1976, an article in the L'Humanité newspaper confirmed that Peiper was living in the village.

 The confirmation of Peiper's Nazi identity and presence in France attracted journalists to whom Peiper readily gave interviews, wherein he claimed that he was a victim of Communist harassment due to his role in the war.
-In an interview (J’ai payé "I Already Have Paid"), Peiper said he was an innocent man who had paid for his war crimes (referring to the Malmedy massacre) with twelve years of prison.
+In an interview (J'ai payé "I Already Have Paid"), Peiper said he was an innocent man who had paid for his war crimes (referring to the Malmedy massacre) with twelve years of prison.
 He said he was innocent of the earlier Boves massacre war crime in Italy.
-He also said "In 1940, French people weren't brave, that's why i'm here".
+He also said, "In 1940, French people weren't brave, that's why I'm here".
 These insulting remarks angered the press and residents.
-It was reported that he and his wife left France and moved to the German Federal Republic due to ongoing death threats.
+It was reported that he and his wife left France and moved to West Germany due to death threats.

+Death

-On Bastille Day 14 July 1976, French anti-Nazis attacked and torched Peiper's house in Traves.
+On Bastille Day, 14 July 1976, French communists attacked and set fire to Peiper's house in Traves.
 When the fire was extinguished, firefighters found the charred remains of a man holding a pistol and a .22 calibre rifle, as if defending himself.
 The arson investigators determined that person had died from smoke inhalation.
-The anti-Nazi political group The Avengers claimed responsibility for the arson that killed Peiper; nonetheless, because of the destruction caused by the arson, the French police authorities remained unconvinced that Joachim Peiper was the person found.
+The anti-Nazi political group The Avengers claimed responsibility for the arson that killed Peiper; nonetheless, because of the destruction caused by the arson, some French police authorities remained unconvinced that Joachim Peiper was the person found.